Mauna Lani Resort South Golf Course Review

 Mauna Lani Resort, South Course Hole 3: The golfer’s first real look at an overwhelming amount of lava on Mauna Lani confronts them on this 215 yard beast of a par 3.
 Anything that goes a tiny bit right or a lot left is dead, so direction is paramount as the green is large and wide-open if a shot is hit short.

-Mauna Lani Resort, South Course Hole 4: This long par 5 is usually into the wind and features lakes in play to the left the whole way and one especially tight to the green that will require a really good shot to negotiate sliding between the water and the collection bunkers to the right, especially if played from a long way out.
+Mauna Lani Resort, South Course Hole 4: This long par 5 is usually into the wind and features lakes in play to the left the whole way and one especially tight to the green that will require a really good shot to negotiate sliding between the water and the collection bunkers (and lava) to the right, especially if played from a long way out.

 Mauna Lani Resort, South Course Hole 5: After the rough 4th hole, this relatively short, straight par four offers a bit of a breather.
 However, there is plenty of lava on the drive to catch the snoozing player.